 - Child & Pet Safe - Best steam cleaner for tile & hardwood, cleaning with no chemicals, leaves the floors looking new and really clean.
 Comes with special surface scrubber, providing versatile cleaning from Top to Bottom.
 Ideal for Glass, Sealed Stone, Stainless Steel, and Sealed Tile/Grout.

 - Light And Maneuverable.
 3 Adjustable modes help you cater the mop's steam level to your specific needs.
 That's especially important when you're trying to preserve your hardwood floors finish.
-The steam cleaner 's 340ml / 11.5Oz reservoir is good for 20-25 minutes of steaming on the lowest setting, or half of that on the maximum setting.
+The steam cleaner’s 380 ml (12.8 oz) reservoir provides around 25 minutes of steam at the lowest setting and about 12 minutes of steam at the maximum steam setting.
 One real bonus is that it uses tap water alone to steam off dirt, eliminating the need to buy pricey detergent.

 - Multifunctional Household Tool - Safe to use on any surface you want to clean: hardwood floors, vinyl, tiles, marble, ceramic & porcelain tiles.
 Not only that, but you can also clean anything around the house with our built-in handheld steam cleaner.
 Just install the attachment you need and let the steam do all the work for you!